Stone Center Counseling Services

 There are many ways to get help.
 WellTrack is offered to Wellesley students as a free, interactive self-help app to support your mental health and well-being.
 Based on cognitive-behavioral approaches, the app focuses on three primary concerns: Anxiety, Stress and Depression.

-- Wellness assessments for depression, anxiety, and stress
+Wellness assessments for depression, anxiety, and stress

-- Moodcheck feature to track your mood and better understand how your activities, social network, and environment affect how you feel
+Moodcheck feature to track your mood and better understand how your activities, social network, and environment affect how you feel

-- Tools and courses, including Activity Scheduler, Thought Diary, Fun Achievement, and the Zen Room.
+Tools and courses, including Activity Scheduler, Thought Diary, Fun Achievement, and the Zen Room.

 For students who have been taking or need to consider taking prescription medication, we can work collaboratively with a prescriber, either on or off campus.
 When there is a wait to see a prescriber, please reach back to your home prescriber if you have one, for additional refills.
-Students need to meet first with a counselor before scheduling with a Stone Center prescriber.
+New and returning students need to meet first with a counselor before scheduling with a Stone Center prescriber.
 If you have an off-campus therapist, a Psychiatry/Medication Referral Form and Consent Form will need to be completed and reviewed by our Psychiatrist prior to your appointment.
 Most students are in ongoing, regular therapy while taking a medication, either on or off campus.
 Medication management is coordinated with home and off-campus prescribers, to allow for treatment during breaks, over summer, and to make plans for study abroad.
 See our Information Sheet Regarding ADHD and for extensive details, see our Psychiatry/Medication Information sheet.

 In adherence to COVID-19 safety guidelines, we are not accepting walk-in services at this time.